Kukiss7/keywords-app/README.md

 - allows user to choose if scraping bot should pretend to be normal user agent
 - checks if provided data is valid url
 - informs user about results or encountered problems
-- bot searches keywords in text taken from html <p> paragraphs
+- bot searches keywords in text taken from html paragraphs